 If you want to know which type is best for your carpet, you might need to do some research to find out the best option.
 It is a good idea to talk to your carpet manufacturer to find out which cleaning method they recommend for which type of carpet.
 Either that or talk with a cleaner about which type they recommend.
 If they are a professional, they will help you make the right choice.

 Many industrial cleaners may contain some harsh chemicals.
 So it is important to be aware of that before you hire a professional.
-There are green cleaning options available.
-There are also countless do-it-yourself cleaning solutions that you can use to spot clean stains and eliminate carpet odors.
+There are green cleaning options available and also countless do-it-yourself cleaning solutions that you can use to spot clean stains and eliminate carpet odors.

 How often should you clean your carpets?